-Indeed we have developed a Disc variant especially to support the police in their new job of enforcing government Coronavirus-related social restrictions.
-The new system enables them to address two key requirements identified by the National Police Chief Council and the College of Policing: that enforcement is delivered with a ‘soft touch’ – but also efficiently, effectively and consistently.
+Indeed we have developed a Disc variant especially to support the police in their new job of enforcing government Covid-related social restrictions.
+The new system enables them to address two key requirements identified by the National Police Chiefs Council and the College of Policing: that enforcement is delivered with a ‘soft touch’ – but also efficiently, effectively and consistently.

 Disc, of course, isn’t only a reporting and offender management system: it’s also a powerful communications platform for sharing crime and ASB current-awareness with local business communities.
-During this period of lock-down, it plays an essential role in keeping BCRP members and BID levy-payers up-to-date about local as well as national developments and providing police and councils with a uniquely effective communication channel to this key community.
+During this period of lock-down, and the long period of recovery that lays ahead, it plays an essential role in keeping BCRP members and BID levy-payers up-to-date about local as well as national developments and providing police and councils with a uniquely effective communication channel to this key community.